-Shares held in IRA accounts may be redeemed by telephone at 888-RVFUNDS (888-783-8637).
+Shares held in IRA and other retirement accounts may be redeemed by telephone at 888-RVFUNDS (888-783-8637).
 Investors will be asked whether or not to withhold taxes from any distribution.

 Redeem by Mail

 To redeem by mail, please: